yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Can users easily verify your business through contact information, company details and public trust indicators?
+Can users easily verify your business through contact details, company information and public trust indicators?

 Why It Matters:

-Verification signals improve legitimacy and confidence.
+Verification signals improve legitimacy, trust and confidence.

-Positive Finding:

-Your brand provides clear legitimacy and trust signals.

-Negative Finding:

-Your brand may lack enough publicly visible legitimacy signals.

 ---

-# AUTHORITY SIGNALS
+# Authority Signals

 ## AS1